 Car Rentals ~You have your flight and your accommodations booked, now is the time to decide how you will be traveling between the various sites during your trip.

-Keep in mind your itinerary should not be booked minute to minute leave plenty of room for spontaneity.
+Keep in mind your itinerary should not be booked minute to minute.
+Leave plenty of room for spontaneity.
 Everyone has their own way of doing things.
 Suppose you prefer to make your plans at the last minute, that is fine.
 Even if you are not purchasing your tickets to something ahead of time, still do your research.
-It will even help you decide those last-minute additions to your itinerary.
+It will even help you decide on those last-minute additions to your itinerary.

 Travel insurance is not something many of us think about.
 It really is something we would not travel without.
 Being away from home and having the possibility of something going wrong is a very real possibility.